ra4king/CS3251-FinalProject-RBTP/README.txt

 - Defines a relationship between a Bindable and the connection it is bound to

 NetworkManager.java
-- Handles multiplexing.
+- Handles multiplexing of UDP packets.
 Reads from UDP socket and passes packets to the connection associated with it

 RBTPConnection.java
-- Implementation of RBTP
+- Implementation of RBTP for each socket

 RBTPPacket.java
 - Definition of an RBTP packets